 Ian Wace and Paul Marshall are founding trustees of Absolute Return for Kids (‘ARK’) and have been active members of its board since its launch in 2002.
 Ian Wace is the Chairman of ARK and Paul Marshall the Chairman of the ARK Schools programme.
 ARK is an international charity whose purpose is to transform children’s lives.
 Its strong, results-driven model identifies, creates, and delivers innovative programmes in the areas of education (UK and India), health care (Southern Africa), and child protection (Eastern Europe) that are scalable and sustainable.

 Marshall Wace actively supports employee charitable endeavours and encourages employees to participate in the Give as You Earn scheme.
-In recognition of this endeavour, the firm earned the Payroll Giving Platinum Award in 2017.
+In recognition of this endeavour, the firm earned the Payroll Giving Diamond Award in 2018.
 All employee fundraising efforts and GAYE contributions are matched by the Marshall Wace Charitable Trust.
 A charity of the year programme operates in London, New York, and Hong Kong where a local employee committee selects a proposal from a member of the respective office to receive a substantial one-year award.

 “Through the MW Charitable Trust matching scheme, I’ve raised over £28,000 for charities close to my heart” – Mark